danneu/cloudflare-ip/README.md

 Chuck this library into some upstream middleware to short-circuit on requests that aren't coming from Cloudflare.

-Scroll down to the "Enforcing X-Forwarded-For" section for some further thoughts.
+Scroll down to the [Enforcing X-Forwarded-For](#enforcing-x-forwarded-for) section for some further thoughts.

 ## Install